-Investing the money and time in a DIY pest control solution could save you hundreds of dollars a year for each property.
+Investing money and time in a DIY pest control solution could save you hundreds of dollars a year for each property.
 But is it worth the time investment?

 DIY Pest Control is Becoming More Popular

-What types of DIY Pest Control Exist?
+What types of DIY pest control exist?

 It is good to note that the most natural form of pest prevention and control is good hygiene.
 The problem is there’s only so much you can do to affect how clean your tenants keep the place.
-Unless it’s completely trashed and a health issue, you will need to focus on other methods to keep the pests under control.
+Unless it’s wholly trashed and a health issue, you will need to focus on other methods to keep the pests under control.

 Chemical Pest Control

 This is the control of pests using substances that destroy the pests, repel them, or simply prevent them from coming into an area.
 It is the use of pesticides like insecticides, rodenticides, and acaricides.
 These can be directly applied to the pests or to the area where they can enter the home.